Application Notes for Technosoft Intelligent Drives

 • Switch on red LED

-• Terminate the execution of the TML program.
+• Aborts any ongoing special calls / functions / homing and terminate the execution of the TML program.

 Proposed recovery sequence: